seydx/homebridge-sonybravia-platform/README.md

 3. You will get a list of source inputs, search for your "CEC" device like Apple TV.
 The "port" and "logaddr" (needed for config.json) is in the adress line, in the list defined as **"uri"**, so if your "uri" is **"extInput:cec?type=player&port=3&logicalAddr=4"** then your **port is 3** and **logaddr is 4**, the "label" (also needed for config.json) is in the list defined as "title"

 - See [Example Config](https://github.com/SeydX/homebridge-sonybravia-platform/blob/master/example-config.json) for more details.

-## APPS

-This plugin creates a Service that detects automatically all Apps from the TV.
-With Elgato EVE App it is possible to create scenes to activate an certain app like Amazon or YouTube etc or just switching between them. **Note:** Apple Home dont support this.
-The scenes must be created with Elagto Eve (tested) or other apps.

-## Channels

-This plugin creates a Service that detects automatically all Channels from the TV.
-With Elgato EVE App it is possible to create scenes to activate channel or just switching between them. **Note:** Apple Home dont support this.
-The scenes must be created with Elagto Eve (tested) or other apps.

-### Favourite Channel (favChannel)

-With the following command for terminal you will get your favourite channel (Change TVIPHERE, YOURPSKERE with your data, be sure that **jq** is installed, see above!
-NOTE: **"stIx"** is your channel number on the TV, BUT you need to substract with 1! i.e. Channel Numb on tv is 30, then **"stIx"** is 29!)

-- ```curl -XPOST http://TVIPHERE/sony/avContent -d '{"id":2,"method":"getContentList","version":"1.2","params":[{"source":"tv:dvbt","stIx":0}]}' -H 'X-Auth-PSK: YOURPSKERE' | jq -r '.result[][0]'```

-For your config.json you need the "uri" from output. i.e: **tv:dvbt?trip=1.1051.10304&srvName=SWR RP HD**

 ## Options